-Some children's undesirable behaviors may not change even though the parent or caregiver is able to listen actively, express feelings over not having their needs met, and use conflict resolution.
+Some children's undesirable behaviors may not change even though the parent is able to listen actively, express feelings over not having their needs met, and use conflict resolution.
 Behavioral techniques in Gerald R. Paterson's book - Patterson, G. R., (1971) Families, Champaign, Ill: Research Press - have been found useful in dealing with these behaviors.
-In this session strategies more appropriate for adolescents are presented which means omitting sections on how parents and caregivers can set up measurement schemes and reinforcement schedules.
-Some approaches for younger children are illustrated so that caregivers and parents with other children may gain a sense of how to use them.
+In this session strategies more appropriate for adolescents are presented which means omitting sections on how parents can set up measurement schemes and reinforcement schedules.
+Some approaches for younger children are illustrated so that mothers with other children may gain a sense of how to use them.

 The emphasis is on being able to define problem behaviors so that their presence or absence can be clearly ascertained.
 Also aiming for positive behaviors rather than dwelling on their reverse - negative behaviors - is encouraged.
-Caregivers are taught the principles of social reinforcement and how to apply them.
+Mothers are taught the principles of social reinforcement and how to apply them.